Michael137/michael137.github.io/_posts/2020-08-27-branch-stats.md

 **Note**: the original code had to be slightly modified to store the expression outcome in a separate variable (`_b`) before passing it to the inline assembly block.
 Otherwise, on of the the tested systems GCC 10.2 complained about an invalid index expression.

-To access the counters we rely on some linker magic
+To access the counters we rely on some linker magic.
+First we want to make sure we create the sections we reference in the inline assembly above somewhere in our code.
+We mark the `predict_data` section as writable (`w`) so we can update the counters.

 {% gist 8092ffe8423ba4ef6257a7b04463634f %}